vignettes/biodivMapR_02.Rmd

 information directly related to vegetation properties, such as leaf

-pigment content, water content, Leaf Mass per Area (LMA), Leaf Area
+pigment content, water content, Leaf Mass per Area (LMA), LAI.
+They are

-Index (LAI).
-They are able to account for factors such as geometry of
+able to account for factors such as geometry of acquisition, soil

 However, these procedures for biophysical properties estimation also show limitations: